LefterisOrf/Analysis-of-Soscial-Networks-NEO4J/README.md

   ON (n:Author)
   ASSERT n.name IS UNIQUE

-  CREATE CONSTRAINT uniqueAuthor IF NOT EXISTS
+  CREATE CONSTRAINT uniquePublication IF NOT EXISTS
   ON (n:Publication)
   ASSERT n.title IS UNIQUE